 (iii) Cardiac muscles show rhythmic contraction and relaxation.

-Ans.
-Areolar tissue acts as a supportive and packing tissue between organs lying in the body cavity, and also helps in repair of tissues.
+Ans: Areolar tissue acts as a supportive and packing tissue between organs lying in the body cavity, and also helps in the repair of tissues.

 (i) Stomata allow gaseous exchange between the plant and the atmosphere.

 (ii) These are sites of transpiration in plants.